How To Easily Implement Computational Thinking Into Your Classroom

 - 3 RT - Learn how to implement Progress Outcome 1 of the #DigitalTechnologiesCurriculum

-- 4 Description of Computational Thinking Progress Outcome 1 from the Curriculum Document:
+- 4 This is Computational Thinking Progress Outcome 1 from the Curriculum Document:

-In this blog, we demystify the Digital Technnologies Curriculum and make obvious links between Computational Thinking and your existing teaching programme, so you can transfer this exciting new curriculum area into your teaching with ease, in particular, using Progress Outcome 1.
-Computational Thinking (CT) is a key aspect of the new Digital Technologies Curriculum.
-After breaking down what CT means, teachers often realise they are already aligning key aspects of CT into their teaching.
+Many educators across New Zealand are learning to embed the new Digital Technologies Curriculum into their programmes.
+This blog post will help you learn how to easily integrate Computational Thinking into your classroom for Progress Outcome 1.
+Computational Thinking (CT) is a key aspect of the new Digital Technologies Curriculum .
+After breaking down what Computational Thinking (CT) means, staff often realise they are already aligning key aspects of CT in their classes.

 Let’s have a look at an example of what teachers may already be doing which shows each part of Computational Thinking broken down.
 Keep in mind this is aimed at Progress Outcome 1 for year levels 1 & 2.

 There are many everyday scenarios teachers can use to illustrate Computational Thinking in action.
-For example, when a new student arrives into the class they can apply CT to the process for students organising themselves to get ready for the school day, as in this sequence:
+For example, when a new student arrives into your class you can apply CT to the process for students organising themselves to get ready for the school day, as in this sequence:

 - Hanging bag up.